cpte-org/plasma-applet-zcash-price/README.md

-# Kusama Price Plasmoid
+# Zcash Price Plasmoid

 ## About
-Plasma applet showing the current price of Kusama from various markets to choose from.
+Plasma applet showing the current price of Zcash from various markets to choose from.
 The plasmoid can also convert the price to a desired currency.

 ## Installation
 ```